Israel national football team: Muslim and Arab countries boycotting Israel

-Israel was one of the founding members of the AFC (Asian Football Confederation) following its own independence in 1948 (prior to that it played under the banner of the "British Mandate of Palestine").
+Israel was one of the founding members of the Asian Football Confederation (AFC) following its independence in 1948.
 After the 1974 Asian Games in Iran, and Israel's 0–1 tense loss to Iran in the finals, Kuwait and other Muslim and Arab countries refused to play them.
-Following this, Israel were expelled from the confederation and spent a few years trying to qualify from such continental bodies as the OFC (Oceania), before eventually joining UEFA (Europe) officially.
+Following this, Israel was expelled from the confederation.
+It tried to join continental bodies such as the OFC (Oceania), before eventually joining UEFA (Europe).

 Israel's last years in the AFC

-Israel competed at the Asian Football Confederation (AFC) between 1954 and 1974.
+Israel competed at the AFC between 1954 and 1974.
 Due to the Arab League boycott of Israel, several Muslim countries refused to compete against Israel.
 The political situation culminated in Israel winning the 1958 World Cup qualifying stage for Asia and Africa without playing a single game, forcing FIFA to schedule a playoff between Israel and Wales to ensure the team did not qualify without playing at least one game (which Wales won).

 Israel hosted and won the 1964 AFC Asian Cup.

-In 1968, Israel went to their first Olympic Games and lost to Bulgaria in the quarterfinals.
+In 1968, Israel went to its first Olympic Games and lost to Bulgaria in the quarterfinals.

 In 1969, Israel qualified for its first and only FIFA World Cup, via Asia/Oceania.
 Israel earned two points after a 1–1 draw with Sweden, a 0–0 draw with eventual finalist Italy, and a 0–2 loss to Uruguay.
 The goal against Sweden, scored by Mordechai Spiegler, is Israel's only FIFA World Cup goal to date.